Sierrita Gas Pipeline Project

 - September 2014 — Anticipated project in service

 Kinder Morgan Energy Partners, L.P.
 (NYSE: KMP) is a leading pipeline transportation and energy storage company and one of the largest publicly traded pipeline limited partnerships in America.
 It owns an interest in or operates approximately 46,000 miles of pipelines and 180 terminals.
 The general partner of KMP is owned by Kinder Morgan, Inc. (NYSE: KMI).
-Kinder Morgan is the largest midstream and the third largest energy company in North America with a combined enterprise value of approximately $100 billion.
-It owns an interest in or operates approximately 75,000 miles of pipelines and 180 terminals.
+Kinder Morgan is the largest midstream and the third largest energy company in North America with a combined enterprise value of approximately $105 billion.
+It owns an interest in or operates more than 82,000 miles of pipelines and 180 terminals.
 Its pipelines transport natural gas, gasoline, crude oil, CO2 and other products, and its terminals store petroleum products and chemicals and handle such products as ethanol, coal, petroleum coke and steel.
 KMI owns the general partner interest of KMP and El Paso Pipeline Partners, L.P.
 (NYSE: EPB), along with limited partner interests in KMP and EPB and shares in Kinder Morgan Management, LLC (NYSE: KMR).
 For more information please visit www.kindermorgan.com.